JasonBock/Rocks/docs/notes/283 - Remove Casts in Generated Code and Add FAWMN.md

     * DONE - Rock{MockTypeName} - Could just name it `Mock`, may be easier to read
     * DONE - Expectations - Don't need the name of the mock type, so `IHavePointersMethodExpectations` would be `MethodExpectations`
     * DONE - I should also do Shims as they don't need a hash code, just `{Shim}{typeFlattenedName}`
-* I don't like that `AddRaiseEvent` requires a string now.
+* DONE - I don't like that `AddRaiseEvent` requires a string now.
 Maybe I could gen all the event names, like `EventNames`, and then that class would have constants that would be available.

 So, how do I add the extension methods for events?